Royal-Navy/design-system/docs/contributing.md

   - [Recomended practices](#recomended-practices)

 ## Branching strategy
-The Royal Navy Design System repository is using a trunk-based development branching strategy.
+The MOD.UK Design System repository is using a trunk-based development branching strategy.
 All changes are merged directly into `master`.
 To have control over publishing of packages, `npm publish` is triggered only when a new version tag is merged into `master`.
 Branches are still used for the peer review process.
 When required, separate branches are maintained for fixes.

 It is important that there are no breaking changes added to `master`.
 All changes are backwards compatible.
 If there is an opportunity to improve the code resulting in a breaking change then this can be discussed in an issue.